OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Transferring-Files.md

 WinSCP is an open source free SFTP client, FTP client, WebDAV client and SCP client for Windows.
 Its main function is file transfer between a local and a remote computer.
 Beyond this, WinSCP offers scripting and basic file manager functionality.

 In short, it makes creating & updating files on your Omega a lot easier!

+// TODO: mention scp is based on ssh

 ### Getting Started